etiennebr/rstdocs/featextract.rst

 Variance, the Skewness and the Kurtosis.
 They are provided in this exact order in the output image.

-The application has the following input parameters:
+The *LocalStatisticExtraction* application has the following input
+parameters:

 - ``-in`` the input image to compute the features on

 - ``-channel`` the selected channel index in the input image to be processed (default value is 1)

 - ``-radius`` the computational window radius (default value is 3 pixels)

 - ``-out`` the output image containing the local statistical moments

 The application can be used like this: